 - Poor oral hygiene

-- Peri-implantitis (infection around an established implant)
+- Peri-implantitis, an infection around an established implant

 Dental ozone is delivered in three primary forms: